sirech/talk-tdd-against-the-odds/presentation.md

 class: center middle

-## A test driven approach can be used in most situations
+## TDD can be used in situations you didn't think about

+---

+class: center middle

+## Get creative

+---

+class: center middle

+## Don't get stuck at the definition of a *Unit Test*

+---